 The four-bedroom condo boasts a tiny yard and small adjunct section of real estate in the back.
-Not much for a man that was recently awarded a $378 million stock incentive.
+Not much for a man who was recently awarded a $378 million stock incentive.

-To put Cook’s dwelling into perspective, Steve Jobs lived in a 5,678 square-foot, 7-bedroom home with over half an acre of land.
-Jobs’s former house is estimated to be worth 2.6 million, and its location is a little more than a mile away from Cook’s home.
+To put Cook’s dwelling into perspective, Steve Jobs lived in a 5,678-square-foot, seven-bedroom home with more than half an acre of land.
+Jobs’ former house is estimated to be worth $2.6 million, and its location is only a little more than a mile away from Cook’s home.

 Jobs was known for his quiet lifestyle.
-As a world-renowned billionaire, Jobs did not live in a gated community and was frequently seen walking around the neighborhood with his wife.
+The world-renowned tech billionaire did not live in a gated community and was frequently seen walking around the neighborhood with his wife.